Powerlearnproject/se-day1-assignment-BLVCK-ICE/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+Prompt engineering helps avoid that by making your questions clear and specific, so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+If you ask, 'Tell me about cats,' the AI might give a general answer.
+But if you ask, 'Tell me about the history of domestic cats,' you'll get a more focused response.
+To craft effective prompts, be clear, specific, and concise.
+Use keywords that guide the AI towards the kind of response you want.